cosmaadrian/acumen-template/README.md

 ```

 This will add boilerplate code in the respective directories, add class names to the `__init__.py` file and add snake-case names to the `nomenclature.py` file.

+### Structure for the configuration file.

+- All config files should have a "model_args" entry, an define an "embedding_size"